chardoncs/libpgfe/README.md

 ## Endianness

-The implementation philosophy of this library assumes that systems running this library are **Little Endian**, since most architectures and OS are Little Endian.
+The implementation philosophy of *libpgfe* assumes that systems running this library are **Little Endian**, since most architectures and OS are Little Endian.
 Therefore, this library should not run properly on Big Endian systems.

 ## Tips for compilation